edeprince3/pdaggerq/README.md

     //     - 0.25000 <i,j||a,b> t2(a,b,j,i)
     //     + 0.50000 <i,j||a,b> t1(a,i) t1(b,j)

-The same output can be generated using the add_st_operator command:
+The same result can be generated using the add_st_operator command.
+Here I am also using a different mechanism to print the strings:

     import pdaggerq